 Frequently Asked Questions

-Why can I only schedule 1 post per week?
+Why can I only schedule 5 posts per month?

-This policy has been in place since well before I started charging for the service; it's mostly an attempt to keep traffic sustainable.
+This policy has been in place since well before I started charging for the service (although it used to be 1 post per week); it's mostly an attempt to keep traffic sustainable.
 Reddit imposes rate limits on API usage, and if I offered unlimited posting to everyone it could become difficult to support, especially since there would be a ton of competition for the most popular times.

 Can I schedule several posts at the same time?

 All limits apply to the time that the post is due to appear on reddit.
 You can create as many posts as you like at once as long as you have no more scheduled per calendar month than your plan allows.

 I've registered it with reddit and talked to their API contact regarding commercial use, they said it was fine.
 But you can totally use the tool to get yourself banned if you try.